Quincy Transmission Expansion Plan

 What's happening now?

-We expect the preferred route to be selected in winter 2022/2023.
-The project will then be advanced into further design, and environmental review of the selected route under the National Environmental Policy Act and Washington’s State Environmental Policy Act.
+At the October 25th Commission Meeting, the QTEP project team briefed the commission on the selection of Alternative 4b for the Wanapum-Mountain View Transmission Line Route.
+The materials from this meeting can be found on the Grant PUD website here.
+The project will now be advanced into further design, and environmental review of the selected route under the National Environmental Policy Act and Washington’s State Environmental Policy Act.

 Frequently Asked Questions